chrisj1/MLandOptimizationProject/README.md

  - LargeNumberofTests.py - Runs decompositions on a large number of tensors and computes statistics for the final error
  - timer.py A simple timer clas
  - videoTest.py - Runs the video decomposition tests

+To run the tests just run python3 filename

+Requires tensorly, numpy and matplotlib